 Frequently asked questions

-What is the Rail Baltica rail link?
+What is Rail Baltica?

 Why do we need a new railway?